-Repayments are automatically made through your electricity bill, and the loan stays with the property when you move out.
+Repayments are automatically made through the electricity bill, and the loan stays with the property when you move out.
 Therefore you must inform any buyer that the Green Deal is in place.

 Might having a Green Deal in place put off potential buyers?

-To make the scheme affordable, the repayment figures are not supposed to exceed the financial savings made by the improvements, meaning the homeowner should not experience any increase in overall cost after the work has been done.
-However, buyers expect improvements to be already reflected in the asking price, rather than a long-term ongoing payment.
+To make the scheme affordable, repayment figures are not supposed to exceed the financial savings made by the improvements.
+The homeowner should not experience any increase in day-to-day costs after the work has been carried out.

 Could I pay off the loan before selling my house?